jonathanlewell/modernthaifood/site/content/thai-recipes/lovely-and-light-mango-ice-cream.md

 - 175 ml (6 fl oz) water
 - 750 g (1 lb 10 oz) one large ripe mango or: two medium-sized mangoes
 - zest and juice of 1 lime

-- Ripe mango (Little tip: Choose a good mango that has a skin with no bruises or black dots.
+{{< figure src="/img/recipe-mango-ice-cream-mangoes-close-up.jpg" caption="Choose a good mango that has a skin with no bruises or black dots.
 It should just be starting to turn yellow and have a lovely fragrance.
-It will continue to ripen in a warm temperature.)
+It will continue to ripen in a warm temperature." >}}

 ## Let's get started!